SModelS/smodels/docs/manual/source/Installation.rst

 If Python's *setuptools* is installed in your machine, SModelS and its dependencies can be installed with: ::

-  python setup.py install
+  setup.py install

 If the python libraries are installed in a system folder (as is the default behavior), it will be necessary to run the install command with superuser privilege.
 Alternatively, one can run setup.py with the "--user" flag: ::

-  python setup.py install --user
+  setup.py install --user

 If *setuptools* is not installed, you can try to install the external libraries manually and then rerun setup.py.